Meet the Humans behind the Healing

 (she/her)

-LEAD CLINICIAN & AUTISM SPECIALIST
+PROGRAMMING DIRECTOR & AUTISM SPECIALIST

 Shannon is known for her integrative and relationship-centered approach, combining EMDR, Dialectical Behavior Therapy (DBT), Rational Emotive Behavior Therapy (REBT), Narrative Therapy, and expressive arts interventions to create individualized treatment experiences that support emotional regulation, identity development, and resilience.
 Her work centers on helping neurodivergent children, adolescents, and families better understand their strengths, navigate challenges with confidence, and build sustainable coping strategies that extend beyond the therapy space.